lakhanjhawar/Kerberoes/README.md

 Contains folder RPC which tells how to use RPC on soloris.

 Objective –
-This project is designed to teach DES
+This project is designed to learn DES
 (data encryption standard), client-server programming using rpcgen, and authenticati on protocols based on Kerberos design.
 Problem –
-For most applications, the client-app lication server communication should be encrypted For sake of privacy.
-Therefore the clie nt should first acquire an encryption key and somehow deliver it to the server before sending application data to the server.
+For most applications, the client-application server communication should be encrypted For sake of privacy.
+Therefore the client should first acquire an encryption key and somehow deliver it to the server before sending application data to the server.
 The key is